 From the Isle of Man to Margate, from Hexham to Hampshire, any of the 300 registered churches can be identified by pins on an electronic map (pictured right).

-Alternatively, supporters can give by post (FREEPOST RSSB-SCBG-CSKR, A Rocha UK, 18 Avenue Road, Southall UB1 3BL – use the code ‘EC201605’ on the reverse of any cheque or charity voucher sent).Read more...
+Supporters can back this growing movement by donating online (quote EC201605 in the comments box) or giving by post (FREEPOST RSSB-SCBG-CSKR, A Rocha UK, 18 Avenue Road, Southall UB1 3BL – use code ‘EC201605’ on the reverse of any cheque or charity voucher sent).Read more...

 But Christians acting together have a key role in defending it.

 Many of our key environmental protections in the UK – on birds, habitats, as well as air pollution and water quality – originated as EU legislation.
 Even before the referendum, some senior politicians were seeking to water this down.
 The danger now is that, in departing the EU, we lose these protections.

 So, what can we nature-loving Christians do?

 We must pray for the protection of nature.
 We must use our democratic rights to help answer that prayer, urging legislation and action in favour of nature.

 But we can offer much more.
 The referendum exposed deep ...
 Read more...